Cactoblastis cactorum: As a biological control agent

-Cactoblastis cactorum was first introduced to Australia in 1925 from Argentina, where it was successfully used as a biological control agent for Opuntia cacti.
+Native to Argentina, Cactoblastis cactorum was introduced in 1925 to Australia, where it was successfully used as a biological control agent for Opuntia cacti.
 Due to this success, it was subsequently introduced into other countries, including South Africa in 1933 and the Caribbean in the 1950s.

 Following introduction, Cactoblastis exerted an immediate effect on the agricultural community in South Africa, where it diminished the population of the spineless Opuntia species valued as "cattle fodder".
 In 1956, the moth was introduced to the Caribbean island of Nevis and successfully controlled a complex of native "prickly pear" cacti.
 In 1960 Cactoblastis was introduced into Montserrat and Antigua as a successful biological control agent.